-Each week, you and your staff interact with the board in dozens of ways.
+Each week, you and your staff interact with the board dozens of ways.
 When is the board member representing the board?
 When are they volunteering as individuals?
-Whenever they are meeting in a quorum, they transform into your board.
+Whenever they meet in a quorum, they transform into your board.
 You follow their collective directions on policy and strategies.
 When they are not in a quorum, they act as individuals, i.e., volunteers.
 The staff’s role is to manage day-to-day operations.

 Review your last dozen individual board member interactions.
 What role did each board member take?